 - There will be 2 CUSTOMER SEGMENTS: state authorities and citizens of states.
 Right now this is difficult to determine who will be EARLY ADOPTERS of the system, so will place TBD here.

 - Among the main PROBLEMS we define: 1.
 States has no relevant data about people, 2.
 Data is collected unsistematically, 3.
 Corruption.
-As EXISTING ALTERNATIVES states create their own information systems to address the mentioned problems.
+As EXISTING ALTERNATIVES states create their own E-Government systems to address the mentioned problems.

 - For 3 main problems we see the following SOLUTIONS: 1.
 National census, 2. Сreation of dedicated databases and 3.
 Law enforcement system development.
 According to the rules of Lean Canvas we define the solutions that are already applied or are planned to apply, and not the solutions that are connected with our given project.